stellar/java-stellar-anchor-sdk/docs/00 - Stellar Anchor Platform.md

 - **Anchor**: on/off ramps of the Stellar network.
 More information is available [here](https://developers.stellar.org/docs/anchoring-assets/).
 - **Wallet**: a frontend application used to interact with the Stellar network on behalf of a user.
 - **Sending Anchor**: a therminology used in the context of [SEP-31].
 Refers to an entity that receives funds from a user and forwards it (after taking a fee) to a receiving anchor, in the SEP-31 `Sending Client->Sending Anchor->Receiving Anchor-> Receiving Client` flow.
-- **Receiving Anchor**: a therminology used in the context of [SEP-31].
-Refers to an entity that receives funds from a user and forwards it (after taking a fee) to a receiving anchor, in the SEP-31 `Sending Client->Sending Anchor->Receiving Anchor-> Receiving Client` flow.
-It's the entity the Platform SEP-31 service is currently built for.
+- **Receiving Anchor**: a terminology used in the context of [SEP-31].
+Refers to an entity that receives funds from a user and forwards it (after taking a fee) to a receiving client (or recipient), in the SEP-31 `Sending Client->Sending Anchor->Receiving Anchor-> Receiving Client` flow.
+This is what the Anchor Platform currently implements.
-- **Ecosystem Players**: any entity or end-user that's part of the Stellar ecosystem.
-This includes Anchors, Wallets, Users, Issuers, Payment providers, and others.
+- **Ecosystem**: the community of entities and users that utilize the Stellar network and/or provide solutions on the Stellar network.
 - **Anchor Platform (or Platform)**: the web application that will be exposing public endpoints and APIs.
-It will be compliant with the [SEPs] to guarantee interoperability in the Stellar network and will delegate business-specific logic to the Anchor Server.
+It is compliant with the [SEPs] to guarantee interoperability in the Stellar network and delegates business-specific logic to the Anchor Server.
 - **Anchor Server**: a microservice that will be responsible for the Anchor-specific business logic used in the the Anchor Platform.
-This service will be reached out by the Anchor Platform to perform some actions like:
+This service interacts with the Anchor Platform to perform some actions like:
   - Calculate conversion rates between two assets.
   - Create or update a customer account.
   - Notify the Anchor about an incoming payment.